 For some interactive one-line staff sight reading practice, play the first levels of Staff Crawler.

-The next step in sight reading is to read note heads with no rhythm markings on a five line staff.
+The next step is to read note heads with no rhythm markings on a five line staff.
 Once again, before playing, have your child point to each note and say whether it is the start, a step up, a step down, a skip up, or a skip down.
 Emphasize these relationships more than the letter names because in the end it is the intervals between the notes and not the letter names on the staff that will guide their reading.

 So what good are letter names if we’re focusing so much on intervals?
 Letter names tell you what note to start on.
 Because your child should be very familiar with the musical alphabet by now, it should be easy to find the letter name of the starting note.